 - Urinating outside the litter box or straining to urinate

 Any number of these symptoms should add up to taking your cat to the vet for testing.
-The only way to diagnose FIV is through a blood test that looks for specific antibodies to the virus. they show up anywhere between two to weeks after exposure to FIV.
+The only way to diagnose FIV is through a blood test that looks for specific antibodies to the virus.
+They show up anywhere between two to weeks after exposure to FIV.

 If there's the suspicion that a mother cat transmitted FIV to her kittens, a test won't be accurate until around 6 months of age.
 At this time, the mother's antibodies will have cleared from the kittens' systems, and the blood test will be able to detect infection.

 An FIV-positive cat lives for a median of five years after diagnosis, according to the Cornell University Feline Health Center.
 If your cat has been diagnosed as FIV-positive, work closely with your veterinarian to design a management program.
 Cats with FIV, whether or not they are displaying symptoms, have a weakened immune system, so they should be closely monitored for secondary infections.
+In fact, in many cases, it's the secondary infections that finally prove fatal to an FIV-infected cat.

-For cats with no other symptoms that in otherwise generally good health, a treatment program might simply be a matter of ensuring he gets a sound diet, possibly with added vitamins, antioxidants, and Omega-3 or Omega-6 fatty acids, as well as prompt, aggressive treatment of infections and other conditions as they crop up.
+For cats with no other symptoms that in otherwise generally good health, a treatment program might simply be a matter of ensuring it gets a sound diet, possibly with added vitamins, antioxidants, and Omega-3 or Omega-6 fatty acids, as well as prompt, aggressive treatment of infections and other conditions as they crop up.

 There's no cure for FIV, nor is there a specific medical treatment for the disease, even as the cat's health declines.
-A vet might try anti-inflammatory drugs, immune-enhancing drugs, and medication for secondary infections to keep the cat as helath as possible.
+A vet might try anti-inflammatory drugs, immune-enhancing drugs, and medication for secondary infections to keep the cat as healthy as possible.